-In the 90’s, once I began paying for my own insurance, picking up prescriptions, and visiting doctors, I quickly learned having plenty of Penicillin was apparently not typical.
+In the ’90s, once I began paying for my own insurance, picking up prescriptions, and visiting doctors, I quickly learned to have plenty of Penicillin was apparently not typical.

 Today, if one of our children is sick, the rigmarole begins by: